Who is a First Generation Student?

 Students will be given an introduction to the college admission process.
 This session will explain the difference and misconceptions between:

-- Track transfer vs track to join the workforce.
+- Pursuing a transfer track vs. joining the workforce.

 - How ACT/SAT test scores, High school diploma, GED & foreign High school credentials are used for admission.